aidenstud/IS-477-Project/Data_Analysis/Workflow_AutoProvenance.md

+# Workflow Automation and Provenance

 To simplify our workflow, we constructed our documents carefully to provide readers with a linear progression of the steps we took while analyzing our data.
-Readers simply need to run all in our notebooks to follow our workflow and additional commentary
+Readers simply need to **Click "Aun All" in our notebooks** to follow our workflow and additional commentary